bartk6/Barts-Pages/CTF/kick_the_bucket.md

   ]
 }
 ```

 ----
 ## Solve
 - The resource policy allows access with a User Agent matching `aws-sdk-go*`
-- To get the flag through s3:GetObject, I used the presigned url and `curl -a "aws-sdk-go*" "s3_presigned_url"` to set the correct user agent.
+- To get the flag through s3:GetObject, I used the presigned url and `curl -a "aws-sdk-go*" "s3_presigned_url"` to set the correct user agent and retrieve flag.txt.